vhinzjohn1/profile/Readme.txt

 Vhinz John Balinas - Repository for my Website

-Created with html css bootstrap templates and javascript
+Created with HTML, CSS, Bootstrap templates and Javascript

-Credits to: https://bootstrapmade.com/ where i got the structure of my web.
+Credits to: https://bootstrapmade.com/ where i got the structure of my web